-For 10 days this summer, the Wittenberg women's basketball team spent time in Australia, competing against other teams, bonding, exploring history, traveling new paths, and serving others.
+For 10 days following the conclusion of the 2017-18 school year, the Wittenberg women's basketball team spent time in Australia, competing against other teams, bonding, exploring history, traveling new paths, and serving others.

 “We got to experience things we will never get to experience again in our lives, and we got to do it with our teammates/best friends," said senior guard Alexandra L. Kiess, from Edon, Ohio.
 "It was a once-in-a-lifetime opportunity and it was so worth it."